LukeWalker1996/noposit/src/pages/benefits.md

 templateKey: benefits
 title: The Benefits
 ---
 We thought that the benefits would be straight forward.
 Pay less for deposit and keep more money in your pocket.
 However, we thought that we could do better.
-So NoPosit also includes*
+So NoPosit also includes*<br/><br/>

 *  £3000 worth of personal items cover
 *  £2000 laptop cover